hanxixuana/dbm_code/README.md

 Programs to be done:

 1. computing engine
+(Simon Edit:)
+a.)
+To create documentation to explain fucntionality b.)
+To demonstrate the engine through jupyter notebook: either through python or R.

 2. client-server connection
-#Simon Edit:
+(Simon Edit:)
 a.) allow scoring only one observation b.) allow scoring a batch c.)
-One-click process
+One-click process d.)
+To disclose the security risk and suggest more secure approach.

 3. client user interface
-#Simon Edit:
+(Simon Edit:)
 a.)
+Analytics interface for data scientistics :
+	i. displaying diagnostics,
+	ii. modeling anlayses,
+	iii. marginal influence,
-Analytics interface for data scientistics : displaying diagnostics, modeling anlayses, marginal influence, (refer to Simon DBM paper). b.)
-Business Intelligence interface for actuaries: Allow investigation on a certain segmentation (e.g only age 30-35 years old analysis)
+	iv. others that are common for data statisticians.
+E.g Lorenz curve, double lift etc. (refer to Simon DBM paper). b.)
+Business Intelligence interface for actuaries:
+	i.
+Allow investigation on a certain segmentation (e.g only age 30-35 years old analysis) ii.
+Allow users to create features and investigate the segments of the features (e.g create ratio of prediction of model 		    1/prediction of model 2 and analyse only high ratio segment)

 Plan for Simon
 1. To provide inputs/refinement on both modeling and interface on a weekly basis.
+2. To review all works and provide comments.
-2. To provide mathematics derivation for DBM processing of loss functions
+3. To provide mathematics derivation for DBM processing of loss functions.

 Plan for Xixuan in Nov